Check out this page to learn more about our Providers and to Meet Our Staff at Root Function Wellness!

 Dr. Amy Wagoner is excited to serve your functional medicine needs and help to empower you to reach your most optimal level of health.

-Meet Lori Steinley PA-C, PT, ND
+Meet our Staff: Lori Steinley PA-C, PT, ND

 Lori Steinley is a physician assistant, physical therapist, naturopath, reflexologist and a nutritional consultant.